-An index fund is a fund – either a mutual fund or an exchange-traded fund (ETF) – that is based on a preset basket of stocks, or index.
+An index fund is an investment fund – either a mutual fund or an exchange-traded fund (ETF) – that is based on a preset basket of stocks, or index.
 This index may be created by the fund manager itself or by another company such as an investment bank or a brokerage.

 These fund managers then mimic the index, creating a fund that looks as much as possible like the index, without actively managing the fund.
-Over time the index changes, as companies are added and deleted, and the fund manager mechanically replicates those changes in the fund.
+Over time the index changes, as companies are added and removed, and the fund manager mechanically replicates those changes in the fund.

-Why are index funds so popular?
+Why are index funds a popular investment?

-Best index funds for May 2020
+Best index funds to invest in for August 2022